 - Reflection on outcomes and personal learning.

 All proposed CAS activities need to meet these four criteria.
-It is also essential that they do not replicate other parts of the Diploma programme work.
+It is also essential that they do not replicate other parts of the IB Diploma Programme work.

 Aims of Creativity, Action and Service